Rekhakumari12/insta-story/README.md

-# Story Viewer
+# Story Viewer 🎥✨

-A React-based story viewer component, inspired by Instagram stories.
+A React-based story viewer component, inspired by Instagram/Snapchat stories.
 This component supports both video and image stories with animated progress bars that indicate the story duration.
 It includes pause/resume functionality and automatically redirects the user to the feed page once all stories have been viewed.

-## Features
+## Features 🚀

 - **Story Playback:**
   Display both video and image stories.

-  - Videos autoplay and support pause/resume on mouse events.
+  - 🎬 Videos autoplay and support pause/resume on mouse events.
-  - Images display with a click-to-advance feature.
+  - 🖼️ Images display with a click-to-advance feature.

 - **Animated Progress Bars:**
   Each story has a progress bar that animates from 0% to 100% over the specified duration.

-  - The active progress bar’s animation pauses when the story is paused.
+  - ⏱️ The active progress bar’s animation pauses when the story is paused.
-  - On animation end, the progress bar triggers the transition to the next story.
+  - 🔚 On animation end, the progress bar triggers the transition to the next story.

 - **Navigation Controls:**
   Manual navigation with previous and next arrow buttons to move between stories.